deuill/mash/service/imager/README.md

 Thus, processed images are stored in a directory named after the pipeline parameters that were used for generating them, under the same directory as their originals.
 This makes it possible to reconstruct the URL parameters used for generating the image stored in a reverse manner.
-It also allows applications with no knowledge of Imager's internal workings, i.e. a CDN, to fetch images directly from S3 using the same URL request structure as what would be passed Imager.
+It also allows applications with no knowledge of Ico's internal workings, i.e. a CDN, to fetch images directly from S3 using the same URL request structure as what would be passed Ico.

 ## Configuration

-Imager conforms to the Alfred standard of requiring the least amount of configuration state possible for functional use.
+Ico conforms to the Mash standard of requiring the least amount of configuration state possible for functional use.
 Since all information required for processing images is passed in the request, the only remaining state pertains to the cache quota and any details required for S3 access, such as region name, bucket name, access key and secret key.

-However, since Imager allows for the region and bucket names to be provided in the `X-S3-Region` and `X-S3-Bucket` request headers, and, assuming access to S3 is provided via IAM for the running server, most configuration state is optional, and is mainly useful for small deployments or development.
+However, since Ico allows for the region and bucket names to be provided in the `X-S3-Region` and `X-S3-Bucket` request headers, and, assuming access to S3 is provided via IAM for the running server, most configuration state is optional, and is mainly useful for small deployments or development.